LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/rtl/README.md

 ---

 ## 🛠️ Usage Notes
-- All modules are instantiated in `top.v` for system integration.
+- All sub-modules are instantiated in `Top_module.v` for seamless system operation and mode switching.
 - Each module has a dedicated **testbench** for behavioral simulation using **ModelSim**.
-- The RTL code follows **structural and behavioral Verilog best practices**, suitable for synthesis and further FPGA/ASIC implementation.
+- The RTL code adheres to the project specifications, covering standard digital design practices suitable for structural synthesis.

 ---